 - A VLAN translation configuration is inactive if it is applied to ports that are not Layer 2 trunks. - Do not configure translation of ingress native VLAN traffic on an 802.1Q trunk.
 Because 802.1Q native VLAN traffic is untagged, it cannot be recognized for translation.
-You can translate traffic from other VLANs to the native VLAN of an 802.1Q trunk. - If you enable a vlan translation within an interface, the inteface is reset. - Do not remove the VLAN to which you are translating from the trunk. - The VLAN translation configuration applies to all ports in a port group.
+You can translate traffic from other VLANs to the native VLAN of an 802.1Q trunk. - Do not remove the VLAN to which you are translating from the trunk. - The VLAN translation configuration applies to all ports in a port group.
 VLAN translation is disabled by default on all ports in a port group.
 Enable VLAN translation on ports as needed. - The following table lists: - The modules that support VLAN translation - The port groups to which VLAN translation configuration applies - The number of VLAN translations supported by the port groups - The trunk types supported by the modules